Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Results and Discussion

 Next, employing the axisymmetric model we investigate the achievable single-emitter mode volume when confining the field in a solid bridge (cylinder).
 To this end, we assume a background index of $n = 1.0$ and a device material index of $n = 3.48$ (silicon at $\lambda = 1550$ nm) and enforce a fixed 2 nm diameter central solid bridge-feature.
 The inversely designed structure obtained under these conditions is presented in Fig.~\ref{FIG:3D_AXISSYMMETRIC_ONION}a.

-This device supports a single-emitter mode volume of $V_{\textbf{r}_0} \approx 8\cdot 10^{-4} \left[\lambda/(2 n_{Si})\right]^3$ for the appropriate eigenmode, two orders of magnitude smaller than the mode volume reported in \cite{Albrechtsen_2022} for a 2D-patterned silicon structure.
-Observing that the electric near-field profile immediately outside the device geometry is approximately ellipsoidal, a simplification of the geometry is made by replacing the outermost part by an ellipsoidal shell, see Fig.~\ref{FIG:3D_AXISSYMMETRIC_ONION}b.
+This device supports a single-emitter mode volume of $V_{\textbf{r}_0} \approx 8\cdot 10^{-4} \left[\lambda/(2 n_{Si})\right]^3$ for the appropriate eigenmode, two orders of magnitude smaller than the record-low mode volume reported in \cite{Albrechtsen_2022} for a 2D-patterned silicon structure.
+Carefully studying the profile of the strongly confined mode, and making the non-trivial observation that the electric near-field profile immediately outside the device geometry is approximately ellipsoidal, a simplification of the geometry is made by replacing the outermost part by an ellipsoidal shell, see Fig.~\ref{FIG:3D_AXISSYMMETRIC_ONION}b.
 This operation simplifies the geometry at the cost of increasing $V_{\textbf{r}_0}$ by approximately 10\%.
-In turn this simplification enables systematic control of the mode quality factor through the introduction of additional ellipsoidal shells with parameter-optimized radii and thicknesses.
-These shells are spatially disconnected from each other resulting in a mechanically infeasible structure.
-However, introducing a solid rod along the z-axis where it is observed that the emission pattern exhibits a node (Fig.~\ref{FIG:3D_AXISSYMMETRIC_ONION}d) connecting all shells to each other and to the central device, has almost no effect on the obtainable Q. Figure~\ref{FIG:3D_AXISSYMMETRIC_ONION}c shows a rendering of the device with six shells and the rod added, raising the quality factor from $Q\approx130$ to $Q\approx1.2 \cdot 10^8$ without increasing $V_{\textbf{r}_0}$.
-The shells operate as a Bragg-like mirror, each layer increasing Q by approximately one order of magnitude as reported in Fig.~\ref{FIG:3D_AXISSYMMETRIC_ONION}f.
-Thus, if the emitter-cavity structure is limited by the linewidth of the cavity rather than homogeneous broadening of the emitter \cite{MORK_LIPPI_2018}, the device shown in Fig. \ref{FIG:3D_AXISSYMMETRIC_ONION}c supports a Purcell enhancement of $F \approx 10^{11}$, which is several orders of magnitude greater enhancement than what was observed for a previously proposed 2D-patterned nanobeam device \cite{CHOI_ET_AL_2017} both due to significantly smaller $V_{\textbf{r}_0}$ and larger $Q$.
-The far-field profile and the near-field of the device in Fig.~\ref{FIG:3D_AXISSYMMETRIC_ONION}c are visualized in Figs.~\ref{FIG:3D_AXISSYMMETRIC_ONION}d and ~\ref{FIG:3D_AXISSYMMETRIC_ONION}e respectively.
+In turn we find that the simplification enables systematic control of the mode quality factor through the introduction of additional ellipsoidal shells with parameter-optimized major-axis radii and thicknesses.
+Simply introducing the shells results in a spatially disconnected, mechanically infeasible, structure.
+However, remarkably we find that introducing a solid rod along the z-axis, where the emission pattern exhibits a node (Fig.~\ref{FIG:3D_AXISSYMMETRIC_ONION}d), enables us to connect all shells to each other and to the central device, with (almost) no effect on the spatio-spectral confinement.

-Finally, the effects of the dielectric material (assuming an air background $n_{BG} = 1.0$); the maximum allowable device volume; and the minimum allowed feature size in the structure are studied in detail through three parameter studies (see Fig.~\ref{FIG:PARAMETER_STUDIES_AXISYM}).
-Here a total of fifteen axisymmetric devices are inversely designed for minimizing $V_{\textbf{r}_0}$.